Gomosuza/monogame-framework-computeshader/Readme.md

 # Known issues

 * Some integrated GPUs (such as Intel Graphics 620) silently fail to run the shader and do not output anything on screen
+* Instead of not showing anything the mobile chipsets might also throw an AccessViolationException on the linkProgram call (in-memory compile step of glsl shader code)

 # Usage